 I mentioned earlier how the gameplay is a fusion, which could also be said for the visuals.
-You can tell that the art style has an unmistakable Eastern foundation in character design and certain animations.
-Yet, there is obviously also a slight Western influence involved with the visual aesthetics, and they work together here in a truly slick and beautiful manner.
+You can tell that the art style has an unmistakable anime foundation in character design and certain animations.
+Yet, there is obviously also a slight Western cartoony influence involved with the visual aesthetics, and they work together here in a truly slick and beautiful manner.

 Monster Boy’s lively visuals have been complimented by an equally jolly soundtrack that combines upbeat, almost arcade-y tunes with the classic sound effects from 80’s platformers when you pick up coins, run over a checkpoint, find an upgrade, etc. This game is the very auditory and visual embodiment of happiness, which, on a personal level, was a welcome contrast to the dark and sombre JRPG’s I always seem to be stuck in.

 After reading all that you will be excused for forgetting that I actually ended up disliking Monster Boy.
 So let me try to elaborate on where this game lost me, and in so doing explain my surprise for why these issues were seemingly overlooked by reviewers upon the game’s launch on the Nintendo Switch in 2018.

 The overarching problem I had with this game can only be described as Monster Boy’s tendency to repeatedly throw inconsistent difficulty spikes at the player.
 If you add up all the time I struggled my arse off just to get past one enemy or a particularly tricky jump, it would almost rival all the rest of the gameplay.
 To put it another way, Monster Boy likes to pull ‘dick moves’.